sdiazben/CC_Research_Project/README.md

 ## Microsoft Azure

-<p align="justify"> Azure is a private and public cloud platform that offers a set of services all developed by Microsoft Inc. This services help IT specialist to build, deploy and manage applications.
+<p align="justify"> Azure is a private and public cloud platform that offers a set of services all developed by Microsoft Inc. since 2010.
+This services help IT specialist to build, deploy and manage applications.
 </p>

 ### Services